lzim/mtl/blue/session01/README.md

 #### session 01. *Modeling to Learn* how to align our **team vision**.

 1.  **session01.md**
-  + (part 1): Session 01 fidelity checklist components:
+  + (part 1): Session 01 fidelity checklist components
   + (part 2): List of links for *MTL* resources used in session 01
       + mtl.how/live
   + (part 3): .bibtex file for references; link to public Zotero library for *MTL*